 How to Get the Most Out of This Card

 From a cost-benefit perspective, it’s hard to see how cardholders who invest in the Gold Card will reap enough value to make its high annual fee worth it.
-Even Luxury Card notes that the estimated value of its benefits adds up to just $500—which is $495 less than the card’s annual fee.
+Even Luxury Card notes that the estimated value of its benefits adds up to almost $650—which is about $345 less than the card’s annual fee.

 Otherwise, to wring maximum value out of this card, plan to make heavy use of the concierge, the airport meet-and-greet service, and the free airport lounge visits.